Is it Legal to Ask for a Job Applicant's Date of Birth?

 - What is your date of birth?

-Regardless, you might get a question about your age, since it is not technically illegal.
+Regardless, you might still get a question about your age, since it is not technically illegal.
 You can choose not to answer, or even end the interview.
-Keep in mind that this kind of strong response will likely kick you out of the running for the position.
-However, if you are uncomfortable with questions asked by the employer, it might be a sign that the company is not a good fit.
+Keep in mind that this kind of strong response will likely knock you out of the running for the position.
+If you are uncomfortable with questions asked by the employer, it might even be a sign that the company is not a good fit.
+However, it might just be a case of an inexperienced or untrained interviewer and not indicative of a potentially toxic work culture.

 You can also emphasize the skills and abilities you have that make you a strong candidate for the job.
 For example, you can prove that age is not an issue in your answers to questions such as, “Why should we hire you?” and “What skills do you have that make you a strong candidate?”
 Provide specific examples to prove that you have these skills and abilities.